markgordon22/Dublin-slang/README.md

 # User Experience

 ## The project Goal
-* The goal of this project is to creare a fictional glossary/dictionary website for words that are spoken on a daily basis among Irish people.
+* The goal of this project is to create a fictional glossary/dictionary website for words that are spoken on a daily basis among Irish people.
 It is aimed at people who may wish to visit Ireland in the future and have an interest or an intrigue in words/phrases Irish people use.
 I want to create a website that is fun to use for the user and that their personal details are secure.